 The collection of the PEEC in the form of loans is however not affected by such developments.
 These loans are granted by the companies to the Issuer in the form of zero-interest bullet loans for a period of 20 years.
 However, the Issuer is exposed to the risk of fluctuating interest rates and that of inflation as a result of its borrowings from the CDC.
-The outstanding principal owed as at 31 December 2021 was $\epsilon$ 1,102 million and the remaining term of these loans with the CDC is between 17 and 19 years.
-They have a floating interest rate indexed on the Livret A passbook rate, a popular tax-free savings account that currently earns 0.50% (the Livret A is mainly intended to finance social housing, urban policy and long-term investment by local authorities in France) plus 90 basis points.
+The outstanding principal owed as at 31 December 2022 was €1,047 million and the remaining term of these loans with the CDC is between 17 and 18 years.
+They have a floating interest rate indexed on the Livret A passbook rate, a popular tax-free savings account that earned 2% as at 31 December 2022 (the Livret A is mainly intended to finance social housing, urban policy and long-term investment by local authorities in France) plus 90 basis points.